AthletiFi/card-factory/batch-qr-code-generator/README.md

 ## Usage

-1. **Set Up**: Prepare a CSV file with a list of URLs.
-Ensure each URL is in a new line under the column header 'url'.
+1. **Set Up**: Prepare a CSV file with a list of URLs and corresponding filenames.
+Ensure each row contains a URL (under 'qrcode_url', 'qr_code_url', or 'url' column) and a filename (under 'card_filename' column).

 2. Place the CSV file in the `batch-qr-code-generator` directory.

-3. **Run the Script**: Execute the script by running:'
+3. **Run the Script**: Execute the script by running:

    ```sh
    node batch-generate-qr.js
    ```

-4. **Enter the CSV file path**: After running the script, you will be prompted to enter the file path for your CSV file.
-Enter the path, including the filename and '.csv' at the end.
-If you placed the CSV file inside the `batch-qr-code-generator` directory, you can just enter the name of the file (e.g. `sample_urls.csv`)
+4. **Enter the CSV file path**: When prompted, enter the file path for your CSV file.
+If the file is in the current directory, you can just enter the filename (e.g., `Summer-Select-24_qr_code_ids.csv`).

-5. Check the QR codes.
-You will find them in the `qr_codes` directory.
+5. The script will generate QR codes and save them as SVG files in the `qr_codes` directory.
+Each QR code will be named to match its corresponding card filename (with .svg extension).

 ## Customization

-You can customize the appearance and properties of the QR codes by editing the `options.json` file located in the src directory.
-You can also generate your own `options.json` file by going to [https://qr-code-styling.com/](qr-code-styling.com)
+You can customize the appearance and properties of the QR codes by editing the `options.json` file in the src directory.
+You can also generate your own `options.json` file by visiting [https://qr-code-styling.com/](https://qr-code-styling.com/).

 ## Troubleshooting

-- CSV Format Issues: Double-check the CSV format.
-The first row should be the header with 'url' as the column title, followed by rows containing URLs.
+- CSV Format Issues: Ensure your CSV has the correct column headers ('qrcode_url' or 'qr_code_url' or 'url', and 'card_filename').
-- Module Not Found Errors: If you encounter module-related errors, try reinstalling the dependencies with npm install.
+- Module Not Found Errors: If you encounter module-related errors, try reinstalling the dependencies with `npm install`.
-- Output Directory Issues: Ensure the output directory for the generated QR codes exists.
-If it doesn't, create it or modify the script to point to an existing directory.
+- Output Directory Issues: The script will create a `qr_codes` directory if it doesn't exist.
+Ensure you have write permissions in the current directory.

 For any other issues or questions, please open an [issue](https://github.com/AthletiFi/card-factory/issues).